OpenSAGE/OpenSAGE/docs/cursor-selection.md

     - If `target` is not full (e.g. barracks) _or_ heal doesn't require garrison (e.g. airfield?)
       - Show the **EnterFriendly** cursor
   - If `unit` is `dozer`
-    - If `target` is incomplete player structure
+    - If `target` is incomplete player structure _and_ `target` is not currently being built by another dozer
       - Show the **ResumeConstruction** cursor
     - If `target` needs healing
       - Show the **GetRepaired** cursor
 - Show the **Select** cursor

 ## Modifier keys